Sparse factor models of high dimension: Simulations

 The results displayed in Setting~(iv) suggest that the SOFAR performs well in terms of recovery, where the C1 and C2 metrics as similar to our approach.
-The main reason is that the generated true loading matrices are approximately column orthogonal for this Setting~(iv).
-That is, the off-diagonal elements of $\Lambda^{\ast\top}\Lambda^\ast$ are much smaller than its diagonal elements.
-To illustrate this point, Figure~\ref{fig:setting-4} displays two examples relating to Setting~(iv), with $n=1000$ and $p=180$.
-As shown in (a, b, c) of Figure~\ref{fig:setting-4}, there are several misspecified elements in the SOFAR estimator when the true loading matrix slightly diverges from the case of being a column orthogonal matrix.
-On the other hand, as shown in the setting (d), the SOFAR estimator recovers the true zero/non-zero entries almost perfectly when the true loading matrix is nearly column orthogonal.
+The main reason is that the generated true $\Lambda^\ast_n$ are approximately column orthogonal for this Setting~(iv).
+That is, the off-diagonal elements of $\Lambda^{\ast\top}_n\Lambda^\ast_n$ are much smaller than its diagonal elements.
+To illustrate this point, Figure~\ref{fig:setting-4} displays two examples relating to Setting~(iv), with $n=1000$ and $p_n=180$.
+As displayed in (a, b, c), there are several misspecified elements in the SOFAR estimator when the true loading matrix slightly diverges from the case of being a column orthogonal matrix.
+On the other hand, as shown in (d), the SOFAR estimator recovers the true zero/non-zero entries almost perfectly when the true $\Lambda^\ast_n$ is nearly column orthogonal.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}